yunishuseynov99/Theory/UnitTest.md

 - **FluentAssertions** – More readable assertions
 - **Coverlet** – Code coverage
 - **Test Explorer** in Visual Studio – Running tests

----

-Would you like me to show you how to set up a test project and run it using Visual Studio or CLI?